tum-esm/thingsboard-edge-gateway/setup/edge-node-initialization/README.md

 ### Copy From MacOS to SD Card <a name="subparagraph2"></a>

 - Identify the correct volume

 ```
 diskutil list
 ```

 - Dismount volume

 ```
 diskutil umount /dev/disk*
 ```

 - Transfer existing image to SD Card

 ```
-sudo dd of=/dev/disk4 if=/.../hermes-version.img bs=4M status=progress
+sudo dd of=/dev/disk4 if=/.../acropolis-version.img bs=4M status=progress
 ```

 Insert the SD Card into the new node system.
 Connect to the RaspberryPi over SSH:

-- Set the HERMES_MQTT_IDENTIFIER for the new node
+- Set the THINGSBOARD_MQTT_IDENTIFIER for the new node

 ```
-/home/pi/Documents/hermes/%VERSION%/config/.env
+/home/pi/Documents/acropolis/%VERSION%/config/.env
 ```

 - RaspberryPi Hostname

 ```
 sudo raspi-config
 1 System Options / S4 Hostname